 - RMB 100 million in financial transactions.

-- Special Issue File
+Special Issue File:

 2. Main Failures Detected

-The Chinese tax authorities have identified frequent errors in the preparation of documentation:
+Chinese tax authorities have identified frequent errors in the preparation of documentation:

 3. Technical Recommendations for Preparing the Local File

-a) Corporate Structure and Organization
+A) Corporate Structure and Organization

-- Functional organization charts.
+- Functional organizational charts.

 - Number of employees per area.